dotlang/language/README.md

 `var x := otherVal` invalid.
 You cannot have a var pointer to a val memory area.
 - `a:=b+c+d+8` add right side values, store result somewhere and make a point to that location.
 - what comes on the right side of `:=` is any expression.
 The address of that expression will be copied onto the left side.
-`x=@y` will duplicate y into x.
+`x=y` will duplicate y into x.
 So changes on x won't affect y.
-But if rvalue is a literal, it will do copy-value because there is no reference on the right side.
 - Comparison semantics: `x==y` will compare data of the references for comparison.
 If you need to compare the references themselves for comparison you can use core function's ref: `ref(x) == ref(y)`
 - Assignment: If left and right are val/var, user must use `@val/var` to cast.
 `myVar=@var(myVal)` (clone if needed)